- Publication date

 - quality assurance

-- forecasting expenditure for degressions
+- forecasting expenditure for degressions, and

 - wider purposes connected with analysis, research, monitoring, evaluation, development and understanding of the RHI schemes and BEIS policies.